rayannemd/DataBaseTest/README.md

 ```

 <h2> Inserting the data </h2>
+<h4> Note: You have to change the values according to what the document requires. </h4>

+Inserting the data of the table 'tb_aluno'
 ```
 insert into tb_aluno (codigo_aluno, nome_aluno, ano_nascimento, email, sexo)

 values (3, 'João Pedro', '1979', 'joao@provasql.com.br', 'M')
 ```
+Inserting the data of the table 'tb_curso'
 ```
 insert into tb_curso (codigo_curso, nome_curso)

 values (1, ‘MEDICINA’)
 ```
+Inserting the data of the table 'tb_matricula
 ```
 insert into tb_matricula (codigo_curso, codigo_aluno)

 values (1, 1)
 ```

-<h4> Note: You have to change the values according to what document requires. </h4>
+<h1> Pratice Questions </h1>